 Topse batter fry is a popular starter served at Bengali wedding celebrations especially during lunch.
 Due to a shortage of supply, we rarely see Topse mach or Mango fish in Bangalore.
 Therefore, whenever we get this fish, we enjoy topse macher fry as an evening snack or with plain rice and dal.

-Topse mach is smaller in size and it is a fresh water fish.
+Topse mach is smaller in size and it is a freshwater fish.
 Therefore, it is mostly available in river water.
 It has a small bone in the middle that is very soft.
 The body of the fish is tinted with yellow.
-If you are a fish lover and never had topse mach, then I would recommend to try it because it is very tasty.
+If you are a fish lover and never had topse mach, then I would recommend trying it because it is very tasty.

 Ingredients Required to Prepare Topse Fish Fry

 Topse Fish: The key ingredient of this recipe is Topse much which is also known as Mango fish.
 Topse are small freshwater fish that are delicious.

 Onion-Ginger-Garlic: The addition of onion, ginger, and garlic paste to the batter provides a distinct taste to the fish fry.

 Gram Flour: The batter of the fish fry is prepared using gram flour or besan.
 Always use fresh gram flour to get the best outcome.

 Oil: I use mustard oil for deep frying of the fish, you can use any vegetable oil of your choice.

 Others: Apart from the above ingredients, I have used, salt, lemon juice, cooking soda and nigella seeds (kalo jeera or kalonji) in this fish fry recipe.

 How to make Topse Fish Fry